Cycymomo/nexma/README.md

 ## Release
 You will need a working MySQL database running somewhere (AWS, Heroku, etc)

-Do these 4 steps once:
+Do these 4 steps only once:
   - in console, type `now secret add app_secret <APP_SECRET>`
   - in console, type `now secret add database_url <DATABASE_URL>`
   - set `SERVER_URL` in `client/next.config.js`
   - set `SERVER_URL`and `CLIENT_URL` in `now.json`

-Then, each time you want to:
+Then, each time you want to release in prod: `npm run release`
-  - release your datamodel in prod, you will have to execute your SQL migrations statements against your prod database
-    - these statements are in folder: `server/prisma/migrations`
-  - release `client` and `server` in prod, type:

-    ❯ npm run release